How to reduce stress: 6 tips for new mums

 3. Schedule in some self-care time

 Ok, ladies.
 This is one of my non-negotiables.
 I don’t thrive without this time.
 Yoga and meditation time I will describe below definitely come under self-care.
-Maybe for you it’s getting a massage, or acupuncture.
-Anything that allows you to take the time away from family, and just to focus on your health and wellbeing.
-It doesn’t need to be something expensive.
+Anything that allows you to take your attention away from your baby, and just to focus on your health and wellbeing.
+It doesn’t need to be something expensive or luxurious.
 It could be a nature walk, barefoot walking on the beach, reading a book in hammock or the bath time soaking in Epsom salts and essential oils.
 Uninterrupted time in solitude recharge my batteries.
-Schedule in this quiet time everyday no matter how short it may be and make sure to schedule in longer sessions on weekends when you're likely to receive help from others to look after your little one.
+Schedule in some quiet time everyday no matter how short it may be and make sure to schedule in longer sessions on weekends when you're likely to receive help from others.

 4. Find your mum tribe and hang out with them often